 Stand it up on end and slice off the bumpy skin vertically making long slices from top to bottom all around the pineapple.
 If a sharp spine sticks out, cut it off.

-You don’t need to get silly about it, just cut off most of the outside.
+You don’t need to get silly about cutting off all the brown bits, just cut off most of the outside.

-Slice, turn the pineapple a bit, slice, turn, and continue in this way around the pineapple, going back to get bits that you might have missed.
+Turn the pineapple a bit, slice of the next bit of bumpy outsides, turn, and continue in this way around the pineapple.
+Now is the time to go back to get the sharp or hard bits that remain.

 Now it’s time to decide if you want chunks, rounds, or spears.